Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Closing Games for the Security Analysis of Lightning Channels Secure Lightning Channels

-\begin{restatable}[(P1) -- Weak Immunity of Honest Behavior]{theorem}{weakimmunity} The terminal histories $(H)$ and $(C_h,S)$ of $G_c(A)$ are weak immune, if $a,b\geq f$. \end{restatable} \Cref{thm:wi} implies that as long as both players have a minimal balance of $f$ in the channel, no honest player can lose money.
-As such, using Theorem~\ref{thm:wi} establishes security property (P1) ensuring ``no honest loss``.
+\begin{theorem}[Weak Immunity of Honest Behavior -- \ref{P1}] The terminal histories $(H)$ \NEWR{of honest unilateral closing}, and $(C_h,S)$ \NEWR{ of honest collaborative closing} of $G_c(A)$ are weak immune, if \NEWR{the channel balances are higher than the fee required in a revocation transaction, that is} if $a\geq f$ and $b\geq f$. \end{theorem}

+\Cref{thm:wi} implies that as long as both players have a minimal balance of $f$ in the channel, no honest player can lose money.
+As such, \Cref{thm:wi} establishes the security property \ref{P1} ensuring ``no honest loss" \NEWR{in the channel}.